Britain's leader from 1990–97 in glorious Technicolor.

 He is usually thought of as the man who filled space between Thatcher and Blair.
-Caricatures tended to depict him as a rather boring, grey little man, an image not particularly helped by his large glasses, dull image and tendency to dress in grey.
+Caricatures tended to depict him as a rather boring, grey little man, an image not particularly helped by his large glasses, dull image, and tendency to dress in grey.

-(Britain's expulsion from the European Exchange Rate Mechanism).
-It unexpectedly helped the economy recover in the long run, but since the Conservatives had spent the last year trying their hardest and spending billions to stay in the ERM, it greatly damaged their reputation for good economic management.
+.
+This unexpectedly helped the economy recover in the long run, but since the Conservatives had spent the last year trying their hardest and spending billions to stay in the ERM, it greatly damaged their reputation for good economic management.
 There was also significant progress in the Northern Ireland Peace Process

 - the only thing that prevented a full peace agreement was the government's demand that the IRA should lay down their weapons first before negotiating.
-Despite these developments, Major's government was dogged by scandals, PR disasters and conflict in his own party, especially over European issues.
+Despite these developments, Major's government was dogged by scandals, PR disasters, and conflict in his own party, especially over European issues.
 Having been in power since 1979, the Conservatives had little left to offer to voters, whereas Labour were regrouping and modernising under the leadership of Tony Blair

 .
 In 1997, the Conservatives were routed by Blair's reformed Labour Party and lost over half their seats.

-He is also one of the few people to have held three of the Four Great Offices of state (the exception being Home Secretary), having been at various points in his political career Prime Minister, Chancellor of the Exchequer and Foreign Secretary.
+He is also one of the few people to have held three of the Four Great Offices of state (the exception being Home Secretary), having been at various points in his political career Prime Minister, Chancellor of the Exchequer, and Foreign Secretary.